-The main entities in Philly Shipyard are the Norwegian holding company, Philly Shipyard ASA (referred to herein as "PHLY"), and its U.S. operating subsidiary, Philly Shipyard, Inc. (referred to herein as "PSI" or the "Shipyard"), a leading U.S. commercial shipyard that is presently pursuing a mix of commercial and government work.
+Philly Shipyard is comprised of the Norwegian holding company, Philly Shipyard ASA (referred to herein as "PHLY"), and its U.S. operating subsidiary, Philly Shipyard, Inc. (referred to herein as "PSI" or the "Shipyard").
+PSI is a leading U.S. commercial shipyard that is presently pursuing a mix of commercial and government work.
 PHLY is located in Oslo, Norway, while PSI is located in Philadelphia, Pennsylvania, USA.

-As of 31 December 2022, PSI's workforce consisted of 1,406 people, with a breakdown of 411 direct employees and 995 subcontracted personnel.
+As of 31 December 2023, PSI's workforce consisted of 1,679 people, with a breakdown of 504 direct employees and 1,175 subcontracted personnel.

 Philly Shipyard's business strategy for PSI is to build vessels for operation in the U.S. Jones Act and U.S. Government markets while opportunistically performing ship maintenance, repair, overhaul, and conversion (MROC) work to fully utilize the shipyard's capacity.
-As of 31 December 2022, Philly Shipyard has nine vessels in its order book with a total contract value in excess of USD 3.1 billion and a final contractual delivery in 2027.
+As of 31 December 2023, Philly Shipyard has eight remaining vessels in its order book with an order backlog in excess of USD 1.7 billion and a final contractual delivery in 2027.

 Safe, cost efficient and quality construction of new vessels is critical for the success of Philly Shipyard's business model.
-There are several factors that position Philly Shipyard to capitalize on this market: a state-of-the-art shipyard with modern equipment and two of the largest dry docks on the East Coast; access to global shipbuilding and design expertise with partners in North America, Asia and Europe; a solid track record demonstrated by the delivery of 30 quality vessels (6 containerships, 22 product tankers and 2 Aframax tankers); and a skilled workforce consisting of direct and contracted employees with a strong Health, Safety and Environment (HSE) mindset and culture of improvement.
+There are several factors that position Philly Shipyard to capitalize on this market: a state-of-the-art shipyard with modern equipment and two of the largest dry docks on the East Coast; access to global shipbuilding and design expertise with partners in North America, Asia and Europe; a solid track record demonstrated by the delivery of 31 quality vessels (6 containerships, 22 product tankers, 2 Aframax tankers and 1 National Security Multi-Mission Vessel); and a workforce consisting of direct and contracted employees with a strong Health, Safety and Environment (HSE) mindset and culture of improvement.